Copycat Cheesecake Factory Carbonara

 This pasta dish is pretty easy – but you sort of need all hands on deck because you’re making everything all at once.
 But it’s easy and quick to make.

-- Boil a large pot of water for your spaghetti.
-(Add 1 tbsp salt to water)
+- BOIL a large pot of water for your spaghetti

-- While water is boiling, in a skillet over medium high heat, fry bacon.
+- FRY bacon in a skillet over medium heat while water is boiling.
 When bacon is done to your liking, lay slices on paper towel to drain.
 Once cooled, break bacon up into 1/2 inch bite-sized pieces.

-- Over medium heat, in cleaned skillet or pan, melt butter.
+- MELT butter over medium heat, in cleaned skillet or pan.

-- Add drained noodles to the skillet over low heat and toss with cream sauce.
+- ADD drained noodles to the skillet over low heat and toss with cream sauce.
 Add in 1/3 cup of the reserved cooking water to add creaminess.
-(Add more if you want to loosen the sauce more.)

 Tips, Tricks & FAQs